Listed below are the requirements by department. Virtually all students elect more courses in some disciplines than the requirements demand.

 Successful completion of the third (300) level of a single foreign language following an initial placement test at Emma Willard.
 This does not apply to students for whom English is a second language.

-Successful completion of the mathematics sequence through the third level following the sequence: Algebra I (M-125), Algebraic Geometry (M-225), and either Essential Topics in Functions and Trigonometry (M-315) or Algebra II and Trigonometry (M-325).
+Successful completion of the mathematics sequence through the third level following the sequence: Algebra I (M-125), Algebraic Geometry (M-225), and either Functions and Trigonometry (M-315) or Algebra II and Trigonometry (M-325).
 M-315 satisfies the mathematics graduation requirement for juniors and seniors.
 If M-315 is taken before junior year, another year of mathematics must be taken to fulfill the graduation requirement.